dylan7474/sinDet/README.md

 - **Left/Right Arrow Keys**: Decrease or increase input gain in 1 dB steps.
 Negative values attenuate the input.
 - **Z/X Keys**: Decrease or increase the lower cutoff of the band-pass filter.
 - **C/V Keys**: Decrease or increase the upper cutoff of the band-pass filter.
+- **A Key**: Toggle an averaging filter that smooths the spectrum to reduce noise.

 ## Roadmap